Jasonlhy/todo-api/JasonTodoApi/README.md

 - Perhaps using JSON for integration testing
 - Standalone program for testing the performance such as JMeteter and K6
 - CD to some app service
+- Separate Validation Code with General Error code
+- Thinks about to avoid duplicated logic on IsSupportedSortingField